amient/affinity/README.md

      underlying topic and stops receiving until it again becomes a master.
  - Standby is not a read replica at the moment but it could be an option

+## Testing the code

+    ./gradlew test

+## Building the project

+    ./gradlew build

 ## Example Graph Data API

 This example demonstrates a graph data served via Affinity REST API